Interview with Amanda Forbis Part 2

 AMANDA: Iíve taught a lot of kidís classes.
 Kids from about 12- 17.
 I just did a couple workshops in Saskatchewan.
 I enjoyed that and I enjoy it more now than I used to.
 I feel like Iím getting more of a grip on teaching techniques, how to teach and how to be with students in a classroom.
 As a result, Iíve really enjoyed my latest forays into teaching.

 Q: What is the most bizarre/non art-related job youíve ever had?

 AMANDA: Thatís a cruel question.
 I donít even know if I should admit to this.
 The worst job I ever had was my three days as a Dickie Dee ice cream vendor.
 It was a terrible job because they robbed us blind and you went out on those little bicycles with the bells.
 You have to have huge thighs just to peddle those things around.
 It was a brutal job and I managed to crack my tailbone too.
 I was using one of those three wheeled automobiles and when I ran back to the truck to get some change for a customer.
 I threw myself into the truck and hit the ledge square on.
 It was months before I could sit down without wincing.
 That was sort of a low point for me.

 Q: What are you doing in Boston?

-Seana Sperling is a freelance waiter, uh, writer,
+Seana Sperling is a freelance waiter, uh, writer, in Seattle.

 What do you think?
 Leave your comments on the Guestbook!